Or jump to rehearsal figure:

 Written in 1930, this unusual piece by Cyril Bradley Rootham (CBR) is scored for viola, flute, oboe, clarinet, bassoon, horn and harp.
 The Septet was dedicated to patron of the arts Elizabeth Sprague Coolidge.

 This recording is a real puzzle.
 It was recovered from a set of unattributed compact cassettes (marked only "Septet"), found among the archive left by CBR's son Jasper Rootham.
 We think it is probably from a studio recording made in Newcastle upon Tyne in the 1980s by an ensemble of players from the Northern Sinfonia.
 At that time Jasper Rootham had retired to Northumberland, was in close touch with the Northern Sinfonia (and Richard Hickox), and commissioned the recording of many CBR works.

 The sheet music for Cyril Rootham's "Septet" is not yet in print.
 But we are indebted to Alistair Jones, whose informed editing of the full score and instrumental parts after much research and comparison of the various existing manuscripts is a great step forward.
-We intend to publish his scholarly edition of the Septet during the course of 2018.
+We intend to publish his scholarly edition of the Septet in due course as part of the CBR project.

 We are also very grateful to Jeremy Aknai for preparing the full score and parts for publication.